mertnuhoglu/study/clj/art_clojure_language_brian_will.md

-			evaluator treats a list first as a function call the function that gets invoked is stored in the var resolved from symbol foo the number 51 and the object resolved from symbol bar are arguments if the var resolved from symbol foo does not store a function, exception is throwed a macro is a special kind of function that is invoked in compile time, not during execution if foo is macro
+			evaluator treats a list first as a function call the function that gets invoked is stored in the var resolved from symbol foo the number 51 and the object resolved from symbol bar are arguments if the var resolved from symbol foo does not store a function, exception is thrown a macro is a special kind of function that is invoked in compile time, not during execution if foo is macro
 				evaluator passes args (`bar`) unevaluated